 Before you can deploy any workload, you provision and configure the necessary Anthos clusters.

-You can provision GKE clusters on Google Cloud, GKE on-prem clusters, or GKE on AWS clusters.
-For example, if you have a workload that you must deploy on-premises, then you provision one or more GKE on-prem clusters.
+You can provision GKE clusters on Google Cloud, Anthos clusters on VMware clusters, or Anthos clusters on AWS clusters.
+For example, if you have a workload that you must deploy on-premises, then you provision one or more Anthos clusters on VMware clusters.
 If your workloads don't have any locality requirement, you provision GKE clusters on Google Cloud.
 In both cases, you manage and monitor your clusters with Anthos.
-If you have any multi-cloud requirements, then you provision GKE on AWS clusters, along with other Anthos clusters.
+If you have any multi-cloud requirements, then you provision Anthos clusters on AWS clusters, along with other Anthos clusters.

 First, you define the number and type of Anthos clusters that you need.
 These requirements largely depend on the information that you gathered in the assessment phase, such as the service model that you want to implement and how you want to isolate different environments.
 If multiple development teams are currently sharing your OpenShift clusters, you must implement a multi-tenancy model on Anthos: